LDEO-CREW/Pythonic-DISORT/disort4.0.99_f2py/f2py_README.md

 --------------------------------------------------------------------------------------------------

-Thank you to K. Connour and A. Stcherbinine for providing inspiration for our wrapper through their `pyRT_DISORT` project: https://github.com/kconnour/pyRT_DISORT.
+Thank you to K. Connour and A. Stcherbinine for providing inspiration for this wrapper through their `pyRT_DISORT` project: https://github.com/kconnour/pyRT_DISORT.